rticommunity/rticonnextdds-usecases-umaa/example2/README.md

 In this example we generate all the Type support code into the `datamodel/cpp11_gen` folder and
 then use that code to create a shared lib.

-## Prerequisites
+## Setup
-Reference the Connext Getting Started guides to complete the below:
+Reference the [Connext Getting Started](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/getting_started_guide/index.html) guides to complete the below:
 - Linux-based OS or WSL.
 - Connext 7.3.0 Host/Target install
 - Python API setup